What To Know Before You Go!

 Be aware that when deciding on a drinks package, it is sometimes mandated that if one person in your cabin purchases one, every other person in your cabin must also do so.

 Australians are not as accustomed to paying gratuities (tips) as people from other countries such as the United States.
 Policies vary between cruise lines – sometimes tipping is not required at all whereas on many cruise lines it’s compulsory.
 The gratuity is typically deducted on a daily basis from each passenger’s account.
 For cruises that don’t require compulsory tipping, you’re always welcome to reward the crew for exceptional service afforded to you during the cruise.
+Please use the following information as a guide on gratuities charged by each cruise line:

 P&O Cruises Australia: Gratuities not compulsory